Annual Population Estimates

 Informing decisions about local resource needs

-In accordance with Minnesota Statutes 473.24, local governments have until June 24, 2020 to submit comments and challenges, and the Council will finalize the estimates by July 15, 2020 for use in allocating local government aid, street aid, regional parks funding, and other funding sources.
+In accordance with Minnesota Statutes 473.24, the Council certified the final 2019 population estimates on July 15, 2020.
+The annual estimates are used in allocating local government aid, street aid, regional parks funding, and other funding sources.

-Note: Each year, we update our data and refine our methods, so preliminary estimates from different years are not directly comparable.
+Please note: Each year, we update our data and refine our methods.
 We don’t recommend taking the difference between the 2018 and 2019 estimates to calculate growth between 2018 and 2019.
 Instead, we recommend examining growth since the 2010 Census.